Shaners/Portfolio/IDEAS.md

 **v0.0.2**
 Gulp tasks running.
 Other basic pages constructed.
 Add fonts.

 We probably need to move to a Linux VM to work on this since windows git and npm is super annoying...
 Or we could remove node_modules and just install per environment.
-Linux web VM gives us one environment we don't have to mess around with though...
+Linux cloud VM gives us one environment we don't have to mess around with though...
+Yea this is stupid, work in cloud VM and get rid of node_modules.

+Can gulp auto check and install dependencies?

 **v0.0.1**
 Most files in place.
 Structure decisions made.
 Basic html layout in place.